 In the top navigation pane of , click ACS Systems.

-You can use Seam Console, the Seam API, or the to view the following information about your successfully-created mobile key:
+You can use Seam Console, the Seam API, or the to view the list of entrances to which the ACS user now has access.

 In the top navigation pane of , click ACS Systems.